DO YOU NEED TO GET REGISTERED FOR SALES OR USE TAX?

 Here is what you need to know before you get started with your sales tax permit registrations:

 - Do you sell a product subject to sales tax in the U.S.?
 The odds are yes; 97% of all products sold are subject to sales tax.
-Sales tax is added to the sale, unlike in the EU, where VAT is included in the final sales price.
-If you sell products like supplements, the supplements may be taxes in some states and not in others, depending upon the ingredients.
+Sales tax is added to the sale, unlike in the E.U., where VAT is included in the final sales price.
+If you sell products like supplements, the supplements may be taxed in some states, not others, depending on the ingredients.
+Digital courses and products, in many cases, are also subject to sales tax.

 - Economic Nexus.
-Economic nexus was developed due to the 2018 US Supreme Court Case, Wayfair vs. South Dakota.
-Basically, the states developed thresholds of sales and or transactions and, if you pass those thresholds (most common is $100K in sales or 200 transactions), you need to collect and remit sales tax for all new sales in that state after that point.
-Again, Amazon may already be collecting in those states, so all you need to do is register (in most cases) and file zero or information returns.
-There are currently 44 economic states.
+Economic nexus was developed due to the 2018 U.S. Supreme Court Case, Wayfair vs. South Dakota.
+The states developed thresholds of sales and/or transactions, and if you pass those thresholds (the most common is $100K in sales or 200 transactions), you need to collect and remit sales tax for all new sales in that state after that point.
 If you sell on a non-marketplace facilitator platform such as your website or Shopify, you will be responsible for tracking your sales cross economic thresholds.
-There are 26 states with only 200 transactions that create economic nexus.
+There are 24 states with only 200 transactions that create economic nexus.

 - Marketplace Nexus.
 Marketplace nexus is where the marketplace facilitator (Amazon, eBay, Walmart) that offers a platform for third-party sellers, like yourself, is responsible for collecting and remitting sales tax once the marketplace facilitator passes a threshold.
 This is excellent news for you as an Amazon seller.
-This means Amazon will collect and remit on your behalf, but, in most states, you still need to register and file sales tax returns (even if zero tax is owed on your part).
-There are currently 45 marketplace nexus states, and Amazon is collecting and remitting on your behalf in 43 of them.
+This means Amazon will collect and remit on your behalf, but, in some states, you may need to register and file sales tax returns (even if zero tax is owed on your part).

-- Amazon is collecting and remitting in 43 states.
+- Amazon is collecting and remitting in 47 states.
 See this link for updates.
 This number will increase over time.
-There are 3 FBA states currently where you may have stock, and Amazon is not collecting.
-These include Florida, Kansas, and Missouri (changes are coming in the summer of 2021).
-Our Complete 8-step sales tax permit registration process through our sister brand, Sales Tax System, is the most complete in the industry.
+Our Complete 5-step sales tax permit registration process through our sister brand, Sales Tax System, is the most complete industry.
 Top e-commerce and accounting firms use our registration services for their clients.
 If you are operating as a sole proprietorship, you may want to strongly consider forming your separate legal entity before you get registered in all the states you have sales tax nexus.
 Establishing an entity first will save you a lot of time and money later, having to re-register for sales tax.

 - Not sure when you first had nexus and which states to register?
 This requires a sales tax nexus analysis to determine which state and most of your first had nexus and had sales in that state.
 You will also want to determine which states to register, your past liability, which states to close out any registrations, the number of past sales tax returns to file, and the best approach to get them filed.
 Does this process sound complicated?
 It is, and our sister brand, SalesTaxSystem.com, can complete this process for you.
 Learn more at this link.